Glass Fibre Composite Recycling for Sustainable Future

 Regulation and circular economy drivers

-Composite United presented the Ecodesign for Sustainable Products Regulation (ESPR), which promotes sustainable product design principles.
-In the future, a digital product passport will enhance traceability and recyclability of materials throughout their lifecycle.
+Composite United introduced the Ecodesign for Sustainable Products Regulation (ESPR), which promotes sustainable product design.
+A future digital product passport will improve traceability and recyclability throughout the product lifecycle.

 Solvolysis – a promising but evolving solution

-VTT and the Danish Technological Institute (DTI) discussed the technical maturity and implementation challenges of solvolysis.
-DTI has applied the method to wind turbine blades and skis, with studies showing that solvolysis can significantly reduce CO₂ emissions compared to landfilling.
-While not yet economically viable on a small scale, automation and process optimization could change this in the near future.
-Centria presented its own laboratory experiments related to solvolysis and shared insights on the method’s applicability in industrial use.
+VTT and the Danish Technological Institute (DTI) examined solvolysis’ technical maturity and challenges.
+DTI has applied the method to wind turbine blades and skis, showing significant CO₂ savings compared to landfilling.
+While not yet economically viable at small scale, automation and process optimisation could change this.
+Centria shared its own laboratory experiments and insights into industrial applicability.

 Industry insights: NOMA Resins and Podcomp

 In the company session, NOMA Resins and Podcomp shared their experiences of integrating circular approaches into production.
-NOMA Resins develops bio-based and recycled-fibre composite materials that offer lower carbon footprints and cost savings without compromising performance.
+NOMA Resins develops bio-based and recycled-fibre composites that reduce carbon footprints without compromising performance.
+Podcomp, a Swedish manufacturer of modular building elements, focuses on reusing composite production waste to combine technical quality with transparent sustainability verification.

 Technology, economy and regulation – moving forward together

-The workshop concluded with a panel discussion on the key enablers for composite recycling: technology, economics, regulation and market demand.
-Participants agreed that a shared business model is needed, one that connects research, industry and decision-making, while creating incentives to scale up recycling solutions.
+The workshop concluded with a panel discussion on key enablers for composite recycling: technology, economics, regulation, and market demand.
+Participants agreed on the need for shared business models that link research, industry, and decision-makers while creating incentives to scale up recycling solutions.

 Panel discussion at seminar setting.
 Woman in the front is talking.